 My August Picks: Books, Blogs, Podcasts, & Shows I'm Tuning Into

 One of my goals for 2017 is to read more.
-Now that I’m not a student anymore, I have more time to dedicate myself to leisure reading (and listening; and, fine, watching Netflix).
+Now that I’m not a student anymore, I have more time to dedicate myself to leisure reading (and listening; and, OK, binge-watching shows on Netflix, Hulu, and Amazon).
 As much as I can’t believe it, the first seven months of the year have come and gone, leaving us all with only five short months to make good on our New Year’s resolutions.

 This month, I’m tackling the following books, blogs, and podcasts—and if you feel so inclined, I invite you to join me.